Postgres Setup

 sudo service postgresql status

-- to start your postgresql server
+- to start your postgresql serversudo service postgresql restart

 - to restart your postgresql server